 A deliciously easy Blueberry Cobbler recipe made with fresh blueberries, zesty lemon juice, warm spice, and basic pantry ingredients!
 Topped with a yellow cake mix and creamy melted butter, this cobbler couldn’t be any easier to make!
-If you love this, you will also love these Blueberry Hand Pies, Strawberry Crumble, and Peach Cobbler.
+If you love this, you will also love this Blueberry Pancake Cobbler, Blueberry Hand Pies, Sweet Potato Cobbler, Blueberry Coffee Cake, Strawberry Crumble, and Peach Cobbler.

 A fresh, warm fruit dessert is one of my favorite things!
 The way sugar dissolves into berries to form a thick, syrupy filling when baked is crazy delicious.
 Add a crisp, buttery topping (and a hefty scoop of vanilla ice cream) and you’ve got the perfect weeknight treat.